douglundin/sand-dunes-rover/lidar_test/README.md

 Think of CRC as a unique fingerprint for each data packet that can detect tampering or errors.

+#### What is a CRC and why is it needed?

+Imagine you have a LiDAR sensor mounted on a vehicle or drone.
+This sensor is constantly sending data about distances to objects around it.
+This data travels through cables or wireless connections to your computer.
+The problem is: data can get corrupted during transmission.
+Maybe there's electrical interference, a loose connection, or radio interference if it's wireless.
+When data gets corrupted, even a single bit changing from 0 to 1 could mean your system thinks an object is 100 meters away instead of 10 meters away - potentially dangerous!
+The purpose of CRC
+A Cyclic Redundancy Check (CRC) is like a special "fingerprint" or "checksum" calculated from your data.
+Here's how it works:

+The LiDAR sensor calculates a CRC value based on the data it's sending It sends both the data and the CRC value
+Your computer receives the data and independently calculates what the CRC should be If the calculated CRC matches the received CRC, the data is probably intact If they don't match, the data was corrupted during transmission, and you can request it again

 ### Packet Structure and Protocol

 How data is organized when transmitted from the LIDAR: